-Community Health Care is a private, non-profit organization created in 1987 when the clinical system moved from the Tacoma-Pierce County Health Department after several years of operation by that organization.
-The total history of the clinic system dates to 1969 when local physicians and concerned citizens, recognizing the problems of access to quality health care for the county's low-income and uninsured residents, established two volunteer clinics to help fill that void.
+Take a moment to learn more about us.
+Community Health Care is a private, non-profit organization created in 1987.
+The clinic system moved from the Tacoma-Pierce County Health Department becoming a stand-alone set of clinics after several years of operation by that organization.
+The history of the clinic system, now known as Community Health Care, dates back to 1969 when local physicians and concerned citizens, recognizing the need for access to quality healthcare for Pierce County’s low-income and underinsured residents, established two volunteer clinics to help fill that void.

-In 1987, with the passage of the federal Public Health Service Act, funds became available to place the clinic operations under the leadership of a private, non-profit organization.
+In 1987, with the passage of the federal Public Health Service Act, funds became available to place the clinic operations under the leadership of a private, non-profit organization separate from the Tacoma-Pierce County Health Department.
 Community Health Care Delivery System (CHCDS) was chartered in late 1986 and took over the operation of the four clinics under the direction of Ms. Florence Reeves as Executive Director.
 Ms. Reeves was a Registered Nurse who had headed the clinic program within the Health Department.
 CHCDS, under the federal funding guidelines, was (and is) governed by a Board of Directors which is composed of clinic patients and other local citizens.
 By federal requirement, 51% of the Board members must be patients of the clinic system.

-With the early addition of a dental clinic to the initial four medical clinics CHCDS began a consistent pattern of growth in an attempt to better meet the needs of the low-income and uninsured residents of Pierce County.
-In 1995 David Flentge became the new President/CEO of the organization and in 1997, on the 10th anniversary of the organization, the name was officially changed to Community Health Care.
+With the early addition of a dental clinic to the initial four medical clinics, CHCDS began a consistent pattern of growth in an attempt to better meet the needs of the low-income, uninsured and under-insured residents of Pierce County.
+In 1995 David Flentge became the new President and CEO of the organization and in 1997, on the 10th anniversary of the organization, the name was officially changed to Community Health Care.

 What We Are Today